lovelypig5/site/README.md

-# out2man
+# Out2man
-official website
+Official website
-# game
+# Game
-game website
+Game website for The King of Fighters